Not only do our fields provide fantastic learning opportunities, but also to provide excellent and often unexpected produce!

 Did you know we had our very own vineyard right here on the edge of Sheffield?
 In 2010 with the help of a number of fantastic supporters we planted a small vineyard in one of our fields.
 Now, ten years later, we grow three varieties of grapes: rondo, solaris and phoenix.
 These are entirely tended by our volunteers and in 2019 our wine was made available to the public in the farm shop, café and for weddings.

-We currently produce red, white and rose still wines, as well as white and rose English Sparkling Wines.
-There is more exciting news to come in 2020!
+We currently produce fantastic red, white and rose still wines, as well as white and rose English Sparkling Wines.

 Alongside our vineyard is our heritage orchard, with over 50 trees and nearly as many varieties.
 As well as a fantastic learning environment for our educational groups and Farm Tours, we use the apples to make cider.
-In Autumn we spent our volunteers spent the day pressing our apples with Dick Sheppley at Woodthorpe Hall and are hoping to end up with around 600 bottles of cider.
-Fingers crossed we will be able to have an exciting launch day when it is ready to drink in early Spring!
+In Autumn our volunteers spent the day pressing our apples with Dick Sheppley at Woodthorpe Hall and have produced around 700 bottles.
+To launch the cider, we are having a cider weekend on May Bank Holiday weekend with samples, a Hog Roast, tours and much more!

 Completing the symbiosis of our vineyard and orchard are our honey bees!
 Situated in the orchard and vineyard is our apiary, with around 10 hives.
 The bees are vital for pollinating our fruit crops and they also produce some of the best honey we have tasted!
 Our bee-keeping volunteers carefully look after the bees through the year and harvest the honey in early autumn when it is jarred and made available in the Farm Shop.